zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 The newscaster continues by saying that the seismologist warn s that there will be some aftershocks.
 “Aftershocks” (one word) are small ea rthquakes that happen after a large earthquake.
 So when there’s a l arge earthquake, the earth isn’t done moving – it hasn’t stopped moving completely t ypically, and there are additional earthquakes that could happen an hour, two hours, perhaps even days from the original, large earthquake.

 Now we’re back to Keisha and Jamal.
 Keisha says, “Phew!” w hich is just a way of expressing relief.
 “Phew!
 I’m glad the earthquake wasn’t a high-intensity one.”
 “High-intensity” means a strong, a powerful one.
 It lasts usually a short time, but it is very powerful.
 This was not a high-int ensity earthquake.
 Keisha says, “I wish they could predict more accurately when those ea rthquakes are going to happen.”
-“To predict” means to say what is goi ng to happen in the future.
+“To predict” means to say what is going to happen in the future.
 Seismologists are trying to get better at pre dicting when earthquakes will

  take place so that they can warn people in advance, but un fortunately the science is not yet sufficiently advanced to do that.